Fraser999/Colour/README.md

 variables `NO_COLOR` and `CLICOLOR_FORCE` are respected.
 The library acts as if `CLICOLOR` is set, so that environment variable has no effect.

+The environment variable `TERM` is also considered: if set to `dumb`, coloured output is disabled, and if set to any other value, coloured output is enabled.

+The order of precedence is `NO_COLOR`, followed by `CLICOLOR_FORCE` and then `TERM`.

 ### Usage in Binaries

 Binaries can override these environment variables and the automatic detection of a terminal/tty by